What is Personal Information

 - Emails: We save all emails to, from, and about you we send or receive on our email server.
 Any email from or to an email address we have saved to your database file will also be synced to the database.

-- Database: Our database is password-protected, and accessed and accessible only by Alecto employees, including one employee in the UK.
+- Database: Our database is password-protected, and accessed and accessible only by Alecto employees regardless of their geographic location

 - Mobile Access: Our email systems are accessed and accessible by Alecto from laptops which are password protected, and from mobile phones which are also password protected.
 We may also access the database from our laptops in or out of the office.